pixiray-ai/.github/profile/README.md

-# Pixiray.ninjas
+# Pixiray

-Welcome to the ninjas code and knowledge realm.
+Welcome to the site of Pixiray.